 Sand is not a good option for this snake's substrate since it's not solid enough and the animal may inhale it, causing respiratory problems.
 You also should avoid using pine shavings or cedar shavings, because the strong aromas may irritate your snake's sensitive respiratory system.

 Be sure to thoroughly wash and dry any substrate material you plan to reuse before putting it back into your snake's enclosure.

 Poor husbandry is a major cause of illness among captive snakes.

 Food and Water

-Rat snakes are constricting snakes which means they wrap their bodies around their food before eating it to suffocate it.
-In the wild they catch live rodents and kill them but in captivity they will eat pre-killed prey, which is a much safer option.
+Rat snakes are constricting snakes, which means they wrap their bodies around their food before eating it to suffocate it.
+In the wild they catch and kill live rodents, but in captivity they will eat pre-killed prey, which is a much safer option.

 Mice and rats are the prey of choice for pet rat snakes as they are readily available from many pet stores and can be ordered frozen in bulk online.
 Feeding an adult rat snake once a week is a good starting point but this will vary depending on the size of the food and the size of your snake.
 Rat snakes, like other snakes, also won't eat if they are about to shed or are currently shedding.

 Common Health Problems